-The skin in the affected area usually looks normal but may be pale, shiny or mildly scarred without visible follicular openings.
-At the margins of the bald areas, close inspection shows redness and scaling around hair follicles.
+The skin in the affected area usually looks normal but may be pale, shiny or mildly scarred, without visible follicular openings.
+At the margins of the bald areas, close inspection or dermatoscopy shows redness and scaling around hair follicles.

 Trichoscopy reveals absent follicles, white dots, tubular perifollicular scale and perifollicular erythema.

-A skin biopsy examination in the laboratory helps in making the diagnosis.
+The clinical features of frontal fibrosing alopecia are characteristic.
+A skin biopsy examination in the laboratory may help to make or confirm the diagnosis.
 The newly affected hair follicles are surrounded by a lichenoid pattern of inflammation associated with scarring.
 The histopathological features are identical to those of lichen planopilaris.

-There is no effective treatment available as yet.
+There is no effective treatment available for frontal fibrosing alopecia as yet.
 A short course of oral steroids, anti-inflammatory antibiotics such as tetracyclines, or antimalarial tablets may benefit patients who have a rapid onset of hair loss.
 The 5-alpha reductase inhibitors finasteride and dutasteride have been reported to stop further hair loss in some women.

 Since 2009, there have been several reports of the use of the antidiabetic agent pioglitazone (off-label) for the treatment of frontal fibrosing alopecia.
 Its efficacy has varied.
-In one report(1), 3 out of 4 treated patients had reduced symptoms, inflammation, and disease progression.
+In one report, 3 out of 4 treated patients had reduced symptoms, inflammation, and disease progression.
 Side effects include ankle swelling and weight gain .